Anchorage Daily News: Purchase by the Alaska Dispatch

 In April, 2014, it was announced that the Alaska Dispatch web publication would be buying the Anchorage Daily News for US$34 million.
-The deal closed in May, 2014.

-2014 name change

-On Sunday, July 20, 2014, the parent-company of the ADN, the Alaska Dispatch, renamed the paper the Alaska Dispatch News.
+The deal closed in May 2014.
+On Sunday, July 20, 2014, the Alaska Dispatch, renamed the paper the Alaska Dispatch News.

-2017 bankruptcy
+Binkley Co. ownership

 Adn.com announced on August 13, 2017, that it had filed for bankruptcy after being sued for back rent by Alaska telecommunications company GCI.
 Control of operations was immediately assumed by a group led by Ryan Binkley of Fairbanks, who were in the process of purchasing the paper.
+Binkley is the son of John Binkley, a Republican politician.
 In November 2017, the paper's Facebook page reverted its name back to Anchorage Daily News; the paper itself rebranded to Anchorage Daily News on November 18.

+Binkley Co. acquired the Alaska Journal of Commerce in 2018.
+In 2019, Binkley Co. acquired the Arctic Sounder, the Bristol Bay Times and the Dutch Harbor Fisherman.

+In April 2024, the newspaper's staff was informed by management that the paper will reduce the number of print editions from six to two a week.
+Newsroom staff launched a campaign to unionize in September 2024 and voted two months later 13-4 in favor of unionization.

 Pulitzer Prizes

 The newspaper has won the Pulitzer Prize three times in the Public Service category, in 1976, 1989 and 2020.
-No other Alaska newspaper has ever won a Pulitzer.
 The 1976 Pulitzer was for its series "Empire: The Alaska Teamsters Story," which disclosed the effect and influence of the Teamsters Union on the state's economy and politics.
-The Daily News was at that time the smallest daily newspaper ever to win the Public Service Pulitzer.
+The Daily News was at that time the smallest daily newspaper and the first in the state to win the Public Service Pulitzer.
 The 1988 series was "A People in Peril," which documented the high degree of alcoholism, suicide and despair in the Alaska Native population.
-In 2020, the Daily News again won the Public Service Pulitzer for the paper's "Lawless" series, about the failings of Alaska’s criminal justice system, particularly in rural Alaska.
+In 2020, the Daily News again won the Public Service Pulitzer for the paper's "Lawless" series, about the failings of Alaska's criminal justice system, particularly in rural Alaska.
 The Daily News shared that Pulitzer with ProPublica, with whom the Daily News had collaborated on the series.